 Typical NFL Confidence Pool Rules

 Most NFL confidence pool rules follow a standard format: pick winners straight up (no point spreads), assign unique confidence values, and submit your picks before the weekly deadline.
 However, leagues can tweak these settings.
 Some pools allow double-point weeks, bonus points for perfect picks, or even punishments for missing deadlines.
 Others split the season into halves to give new participants a better shot at winning.
-Some leagues include Monday Night tiebreakers, where players predict the total score of the final game.
+Some leagues include Monday Night tiebreakers, in which players predict the final game's total score.

 Locking Picks and Managing Tiebreakers